 But how well do you know this world-beating vine?
 Having a few extra wine facts up your sleeve is always great for impressing your friends at the bar, and knowing a bit about the history and background of your favourite grape can absolutely add to the experience of drinking the wines made from it.

-For example, were you aware that the 24th April is designated as Sauvignon Blanc day?
+For example, were you aware that the 7th of May is designated as Sauvignon Blanc day?
 So, next time this date rolls around (if not well before), get yourself a bottle of the best white Bordeaux you can find, and raise a glass to this brilliant berry of the vine.

 A Grape of Many Names